Effective equidistribution of random walks on simple homogeneous spaces: Random walks increase dimension at one scale or another

 Recall from \Cref{descrip-AdgB1} that for $g\sim \mu^n$, the set $\Ad(g)B^\kg_{1}$ is a random Euclidean box in $\kg$, whose partial flag is given by $(\Ad(\theta_{g})V_{i})_{i=1, \dots, m+1}$ where $\theta_{g}$ refers to the first component of $g$ in the Cartan decomposition and $(V_{i})_{i=1, \dots, m+1}$ denotes the partial flag associated to the Lyapunov exponent $\kappa_{\mu}\in \ka^{++}$ of $\mu$, see \eqref{Cartan-filtration}.
 We established in Sections \ref{Sec-submod} and \ref{Sec-dim-pres} some weak non-concentration estimates regarding the distribution of $\Ad(\theta_{g})V_{i}$ as $g\sim \mu^n$.
 Those were sufficient to apply the subcritical multislicing, and ultimately show the random walk on $X$ almost preserves the dimension of a given measure.
 In order to obtain a dimensional gain, we need a stronger estimate for at least one of the $V_{i}$'s.
 We focus on $V_{1}$ which is the highest weight subspace for $\Ad(G)\acts \kg$.

-In general, the random subspace $(\Ad(\theta_{g})V_{1})_{g\sim \mu^n}$ does not satisfy the usual non-concentration property required in Bourgain's projection theorem \cite{Bourgain2010} and its successive upgrades in \cite{He2020JFG, Shmerkin, BH24}.
+In general, the distribution of the random subspace $(\Ad(\theta_{g})V_{1})_{g\sim \mu^n}$ does not satisfy the non-concentration property required in Bourgain's projection theorem \cite{Bourgain2010} and its successive upgrades in \cite{He2020JFG, Shmerkin, BH24}.
 Recall this condition asks that for any $W\in \Gr(\kg)$ of complementary dimension, most realizations of $\Ad(\theta_{g})V_{1}$ are in direct sum with $W$.
 Although this property holds when $\Ad(G)$ is proximal (e.g. $G=\SL_{N}(\R)$), it fails drastically for an arbitrary simple Lie group (e.g. $G=\SO(N,1)$ with $N\geq 5$, see remark below and also \Cref{lack}).
 This section still provides non-concentration estimates with respect to a smaller class of subspaces $W$, and which we will be able to exploit later through \Cref{supercrit-weak-assump}.
-Keeping in mind \Cref{non-conc-Ad-thetagVi}, we focus on describing a collection of subspaces of $\kg$ which are in direct sum with some subspace from the orbit $\Ad(G)V_{1}$.
+Keeping in mind \Cref{non-conc-Ad-thetagVi}, which allows to reduce probabilistic statements to geometric ones, we focus on describing a collection of subspaces of $\kg$ which are in direct sum with some subspace from the orbit $\Ad(G)V_{1}$.

-We call $(W_{i})_{i=1, \dots, m+1}$ the partial flag associated to $-\kappa_{\mu}$, in other terms $W_{m+1}=\kg$ and for $i=1, \dots,m$,
+We call $(W_{i})_{i=1, \dots, m+1}$ the partial flag associated to $-\kappa_{\mu}$, in other terms $W_{m+1}=\kg$, and for $i=1, \dots,m$,

 or equivalently, thanks to our choice of norm $\norm{\cdot}$,

 In particular, $W_{1}$ is the lowest weight subspace for $\Ad(G)\acts \kg$.
 For this subsection, we set $F_{0}:=V_{m}\cap W_{m}$.
 Note that